Ghent is a lively city with so many things to do. If you want to truely discover the city, you'll need a few days to really see it all.

 Nightlife: go to cafes and clubs around Vlasmarkt and Oude Beestenmarkt

-Flemish or Belgian food: Meme Gusta (try the Flemish stew or Vol-au-vent), Pakhuys ($), Bompa
+Flemish Classics: Meme Gusta (try the Flemish stew or Vol-au-vent), De Rechters, Aba-jour

-Belgian lunch: Brasserie 'HA, 't Vosken, Brasserie Bridge (recommended for mussels), .
+Belgian lunch: Brasserie 'HA, De Rechters, Brasserie Bridge.

 Fries: Frituur Hooiaard (ask for the Flemish stew with meat!), Frituur Tartaar (they have vegan stew), Frietketel (lots of vegan options!).